uhh-lt/ASAB/data/readme.md

 https://twitter.com/evan_greer/status/#tweet_id

-Replace '#tweet_id' with the id of the tweet you want to see the content.
+Replace '#tweet_id' with any id from the dataset.